Northwest Museum of Arts and Culture Unveils EnChroma Glasses for Color Blind Visitors

 About EnChroma

 Based in Berkeley, Calif., EnChroma produces leading-edge eyewear for color blindness and low vision, and other solutions for color vision, sold online and through Authorized Retailers worldwide.
 Invented in 2010, EnChroma’s patented eyewear combines the latest in color perception, neuroscience and lens innovation to improve the lives of people with color vision deficiency around the world.
 EnChroma received an SBIR grant from the National Institutes of Health (NIH).
 It earned the 2016 Tibbetts Award from the U.S. Small Business Administration in recognition of the firm’s innovative impact on the human experience through technology, and the 2020 Innovation Award in Life Sciences from the Bay Area’s East Bay Economic Development Alliance.
-Call 510-497-0048 or visit enchroma.com to learn more.
+Visit enchroma.com to learn more.

 Media Contacts: